Self Driving Cars

 TuSimple

 Having run an autonomous trucking test on public roads with the USPS in May 2019, San Diego-based TuSimple is now working on a service in collaboration with UPS.
-Announced in July 2020, the self-driving freight network will be with UPS and Berkshire Hathaway supply chain unit McLane, and it is hoped to be running autonomously on some routes in 2021, before operating nationwide by 2024.
+Announced in July 2020, the self-driving freight network will be with UPS and Berkshire Hathaway supply chain unit McLane.
+It is hoped to be running autonomously on some routes in 2021 before operating nationwide by 2024.

-McLane currently services convenience stores, drug stores and restaurant chains, and had already run some shorter test routes wit TuSimple ahead of the July announcement.
-Like others in this business, TuSimple and UPS see common haulage routes like railways, with trucks following the same set route day in and day out, instead of undertaking more complex journeys, like those an autonomous taxi would be expected to undertake.
+McLane currently services convenience stores, drug stores, and restaurant chains and had already run some shorter test routes with TuSimple ahead of the July announcement.
+Like others in this business, TuSimple and UPS see common haulage routes like railways, with trucks following the same set route day in and day out instead of undertaking more complex journeys, like those an autonomous taxi would be expected to undertake.

-By 2021, TuSimple hopes to operate autonomous routes between Phoenix and Tucson in Arizona, and El Paso, Dallas, Houston and San Antonio in Texas.
-For now, a driver and engineer are present in the cab of its 40 truck, but full autonomy is the eventual goal – so long as a regulatory framework can be established by federal government.
+By 2021, TuSimple hopes to operate autonomous routes between Phoenix and Tucson in Arizona and El Paso, Dallas, Houston, and San Antonio in Texas.
+For now, a driver and engineer are present in the cab of its 40 truck, but full autonomy is the eventual goal—so long as a regulatory framework can be established by the federal government.

-Established in 2015, TuSimple has so far received almost $300m in funding, according to CrunchBase.
+Established in 2015, according to CrunchBase, TuSimple has received almost $300m in funding.

 Waymo